 Bachelor of Music in Music Education.
 Susquehanna University believes that educators need to demonstrate professional knowledge and skills in the following four domains of teaching: (1) preparation and planning, (2) instruction and assessment, (3) creating a classroom environment of respect and rapport, and (4) professional responsibility.
 Collaborative programs between the university and area schools afford a variety of opportunities to develop and demonstrate professional knowledge and teaching skills.
 Candidates in the Bachelor of Music in music education degree complete the university Central Curriculum requirements plus the following courses with a minimum GPA of 3.00.
 Piano and organ concentrates must choose to follow the vocal emphasis or instrumental emphasis requirements.
 The major lesson is in piano or organ, with the major ensemble corresponding to the emphasis selected.
-Regardless of the emphasis selected, all piano and organ concentrates are required to take MUSC-039 Voice Class.

 Application to the Teacher Education Program.
 Students seeking admission to Susquehanna University's teacher education program must meet requirements of both the teacher education program and the Pennsylvania Department of Education and formally apply to the university's Department of Education.
 Application forms are available in the university's Department of Education office.
 Acceptance into the program is determined by the teacher education program.
 The Department of Education reserves the right to determine eligibility on a case-by-case basis.
 Students may apply for admission to the teacher education program as early as the spring semester of their sophomore year.
-Students must apply and be admitted no later than the second semester of their junior year.
+Students must apply and be admitted no later than the first semester of their junior year.